 Very different cells with cilia are used in the ear to hear sounds.
 CELSR1 mutations disrupt the orientation of “outer hair cells,” responsible for hearing at low sound levels.
 Cilia are responsible for other body functions, as well, like keeping the airways clear and digesting food.
 Given its impact on different organs, CELSR1 is pleiotropic.

 When someone asks me what is wrong with David, one of the first things I say is he struggles to learn.
 David is aware and interested in his environment, but he knows trying to learn anything new is difficult.
-My last blog discussed SHANK3 and its impact on learning that involves the ventral striatum in the brain.
+A previous blog post discussed SHANK3 and its impact on learning that involves the ventral striatum in the brain.
 Mutations in CELSR1 disrupt a different kind of learning, learning that is unique to the hippocampus of the brain.
-Only two areas of the brain are able to grow new neurons.
-One of these areas feeds the new neurons into the dentate gyrus of the hippocampus and has a subtle, but critical effect on learning .
+(Note that SHANK3 is also important for the hippocampus.)
+In rodents, only two areas of the brain are able to grow new neurons.
+One of these areas feeds the new neurons into the dentate gyrus of the hippocampus and has a subtle, but critical effect on learning.
 Mutation of rodent Celsr1 disrupts the orientation of these new neurons in the hippocampus.
 This disruption interferes with building proper connections (Schafer et al, 2015).
-Thus, children with deletions greater than 6 Mbase are likely have problems with “pattern separation,” the very subtle learning process that prevents new learning from interfering with old knowledge (Johnston et al, 2015).
-The concept of pattern separation has arisen through complex mathematical learning models.
+The human hippocampus may not have exactly the same mechanism for new memories.
+However, children with deletions greater than 6 Mb (megabase) may have problems with “pattern separation,” the very subtle learning process that prevents new learning from interfering with old knowledge (Johnston et al, 2015).
+The concept of pattern separation has arisen through complex mathematical learning models and needs to be studied in children with PMS.

 How can we take this information on CELSR1 and translate it into treatments?
 There are several paths.
-First, we would like someone to study a mouse missing one complete copy of Celsr1 (heterozygous knockout mouse) to make sure the effects seen in the current mice are not simply mutation effects (see Gene deletion versus mutation).
-There is a scientist in Belgium, Fadel Tissir, who has a “null” mouse (no copies of the gene), but has not reported any studies with a heterozygous knockout mouse yet.
+First, we look forward to studies of mice missing one complete copy of Celsr1 (heterozygous knockout mouse) to make sure the effects seen in the current mice are not simply mutation effects (see Gene deletion versus mutation).
 Second, we need to find out about outer hair cell loss and its potential impact on hearing.
-Perhaps someday we can arrange for a medical histologist to examine the cochlea (hearing organ) from a 22q13 deletion syndrome organ donor.
+Perhaps someday we can arrange for a medical histologist to examine the cochlea (hearing organ) from a PMS organ donor.
 Third, we need genetic testing (sequencing is best) on all patients missing CELSR1 to identify cases where the remaining CELSR1 gene is mutated.
 A mutation on the remaining CELSR1 gene could unmask recessive traits in a way that may be very informative.

 Finally, if we really want to understand our children’s learning problems, we need to: 1) engage people involved in computational models of learning, and 2) study patients with interstitial deletions.
 Interstitial deletions will allow us to study genes in better isolation.
 These patients may be higher functioning, which is ideal for careful testing (see How to fix SHANK3).
 As the new studies start to bear fruit, we can then use the results to target our teaching methods.
 Right now parents, teachers and our children are frustrated with how poorly our children learn.
 Imagine how much better it will be when we know how to maximize learning for each child based on their genetic report.
 I dream of seeing the next generation of children with 22q13 deletion syndrome having all the benefits we never had for David.
 Let’s take lesson planning into the 21st century!